THE NUMBER ONE HEALTH PROBLEM

 FACING AMERICANS TODAY

-Although these are, according to our government, the number one and number two causes of death here in America, neither of these is the number one health problem facing Americans today --- and it's not even close.
-However, both are a product of this elusive number one health problem.
+Although these are the top three causes of death here in America, none is the number one health problem facing Americans today --- and it's not even close.
+However, the top two are both byproducts of this elusive number one health problem (HERE).
 So, what is this terrible problem I keep alluding to?
 What is the number one health crisis in America today........?
 Easy.
 It is Uncontrolled Blood Sugar.

 HOW DOES YOUR BODY REGULATE